Linux vs Windows - Which OS is Better?

 Although it’s hard to say with certainty which OS (Windows or Linux) is the most widely used on all types of servers, the majority of public servers on the Internet are definitely running on Linux, because Linux is free.
 Thus, if your organisation had a limited budget, but had someone familiar with Linux and applications like Apache, MySQL, and PHP, getting a web server up and running was not as difficult as going the Windows Server route.

-Not much has changed in the desktop/laptop OS landscape in 2019.
+Not much has changed in the desktop/laptop OS landscape.
 Windows still rules supreme for the usual reasons — just like in the past.
 But if you now consider all platforms; desktops, servers and mobile devices, the two operating systems suddenly become more comparable.

 As a result, most networks these days now consist of a mix of Windows and Linux devices.
 As not all organisations possess the in-house talent to integrate, manage and maintain such a heterogeneous ecosystem, most of them seek assistance from an IT company familiar with both operating systems.